Blog

 Travel nurses who travel together can also share the living expenses if you want to cut costs and don’t mind sharing your space.

-Agency-placed housing vs stipends
+Agency-placed travel nurse housing in Texas vs stipends

 You must also decide whether to use agency-placed housing or a stipend pay option.
 If you choose agency-placed accommodation, your travel organization’s internal housing department will provide you with a place to stay.
 Selecting this option often provides a better price, and you will not have to pay as much money upfront.
-Travel nurse agencies often get a long-term rental and rotate their travelers in and out, depending on their contracts.
-You will reap the benefits of not paying start-up costs or cancellation fees if your contract ends early.
-However, agency-placed housing may not work for you if you want to choose exactly where you live and enjoy the extra time before and after your contract.

-Similar to agency-placed housing, the stipend pay option has its own pros and cons.
+Similar to agency-placed travel nurse housing in Texas, the stipend pay option has its own pros and cons.
 Choosing the stipend pay option means you are responsible for finding, booking, and financing your housing.
 Additionally, you are responsible for any initiation costs or cancellation fees if your contract ends early.
-If you do find accommodation less than your stipend pay, you can keep the extra tax-free as long as you have a tax home with a permanent address and not P.O.
-Box.
-Otherwise, the extra cash will be taxed like regular income.

 Where to find short-term rentals for travel nurses in Texas